dataeducator/student_academic_success/README.md

 * __Business Case__: I have been tasked by the Instituto Politecnico de Portalegre to accurately classify students' academic success.
 Researchers at the Instituto Politecnico de Portalegre want to reduce the rate of student academic failure in higher education.

 # Overview
-In this case, the goal is to craft a reliable model that can be refined over time as more information becomes available by using machine learning techniques to identify which students are at risk at earlier stages of their academic path in order to put strategies to support students in place to mitigate their likelihood of dropping out of higher education.
-While the model will be created with data from higher education institution students in Portugal, the lag in academic success within higher education is also a challenge within the United States.
-Colleges and Universities face the ever-pressing challenge of identifying students who are at risk of not graduating on time and providing effective interventions to move those students back onto a positive pathway to graduation.
+In this case, the goal is craft a reliable model that can be refined over time as more information becomes available by using machine learning techniques to identify which students are at risk at ealier stages of their academic path in order to put strategies to support students in place to mitigate their likelihood of dropping out of higher education.While the model will be created with data from higher education instutionstudents in Portugal, the lag in academic success within higher education is also a challenge within the United States.
+Colleges and Universities face the ever pressing challgence of identifying students who are at risk of not graduating on time and providing effective interventions to move those students back onto a positive pathway to graduation.

 # Data Understanding and Analysis
 ***
-In this project, I will use the OSEMiN pipeline to:
+In this project I will use the OSEMiN pipeline to:

 * Obtain → Import the data.
-* Scrub → Manage the datatypes, and resolve missing data or duplicates.
+* Scrub → Manage the datatypes, resolve missing data or duplicates.
 * Explore → Identify patterns within the relationships between variables in the data.
 * Model → Create a set of predictive models.
-* iNterpret → Identify insights and create visualizations of findings.
+* iNterpret → Identify insights and create visualiations of findings.

 ## Source of Data
 The University of California (Irvine) hosts a machine learning repository with datasets that can be evaluated using machine learning techniques.
 The dataset used in this exploration can be found [here](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success).
-This dataset was created as a part of a project to reduce academic dropout and failure rates in higher education by leveraging machine learning to identify at-risk students early in their academic careers and provide them support to improve their likelihood of on-time graduation.
+This datset was created as a part of a project to reduce academic dropout and failure rates in higher edcuation by leveraging machine learning to identify at risk students early within their academic careers and provide them support to improve their likelihood of on time graduation.

 ## Description of Data